Murnsurah/Player-Attrition-Prediction/README.md

 ## Features
-- Simple and effective fraud detection using supervised learning techniques.
+- Player Churn Prediction: Uses supervised learning to predict if a player is likely to churn, helping the gaming industry identify at-risk players.
-- RESTful API built with FastAPI for easy integration.
+- RESTful API with FastAPI: Provides a straightforward endpoint for predictions, making it easy to integrate with other applications.
-- Detailed logging of predictions and transactions.
+- Detailed Logging: Logs predictions and transactions for better monitoring and analysis.
-- Well-structured codebase that allows for easy modifications and enhancements.
+- Modular Codebase: Well-structured code that allows for easy modifications and enhancements.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 ## Contact
 For any inquiries or feedback, please contact me at https://murnsurah.github.io/Monsurat-Afolabi.github.io/